 |Gold Coast||Session 2||Session 2|

 Introduces students to the concepts, principles and techniques of microbiology.
-Students gain an understanding of the biochemical, morphological and genetic diversity of microbes, supported by practical skills, including staining, aseptic techniques, handling and manipulating microbes.
+Students gain an understanding of the morphological, biochemical and genetic diversity of microbes, supported by practical skills, including staining, aseptic techniques, culture and manipulation of microbes.

 - Foundation concepts of microbiology and an introduction to microorganisms, including an overview of Prokaryotes and Eukaryotes.

 - Principles of microbial genetics, metabolism, and growth, and their relevance to infection control and biotechnology.